PRP and the role of nutrition: Optimizing patient response through pre- and post-therapeutic measures

 Certified Class IIa medical device – specifically designed for PRF and PRP therapies.
 Maximum speed of 4500 RPM and RCF up to 2490 x g for precise and safe blood preparation.
 Quiet operation at only 56 dB – ideal for use in quiet clinic or practice environments.
 User-friendly controls with pre-set programs and easy parameter adjustments.
 Highest...

-The importance of PRP tubes: quality begins with collection
+The importance of PRP tubes: precision in blood collection

 PRP tubes | PRP-Pro | PU 10 pcs.
 PRP tubes | PRP-Pro | PU 10 pcs.
 2